humzak711/Web-Login-System/README.md

 # IMPORTANT - READ ME BEFORE USING THIS CODE

-THIS IS STILL CURRENTLY BEING WORKED ON
-FEATURES COMING SOON -
-Hashed database credentials,
-Forgot password page,
-Increased security against session fixation, Re-styling webpages,

-- Basic web server written in python using the flask framework, This web server contains a home page, sign up page and a login page which interact with a MySQL database whilst maintaining a high level of security to prevent possible security vulnerabilities such as SQL injection, XSS and much more.
+- Basic web server written in python using the flask framework, This web server contains a home page, login page, signup page and a user dashboard and interacts with a MySQL database whilst using best practises to prevent possible security vulnerabilities such as SQL injection, XSS, session fixation and much more.

-- This is meant to be used as a template to build complete web servers by already having a secure login and sign-up page which prevent;
+- This is meant to be used as a template to build complete web applications by already implementing best practises to prevent security vulnerabilities
- Security vulnerabilities, users having the same username or email associated with their stored credentials, and users having weak credentials

 - feel free to implement any new features!
 Just make a pull request and I will take a look at the code, if it is to a high standard it will be accepted, also let me know if theres any ways which I can improve my code to make it more efficient, im always looking for ways to imrpove!